 That the Committee:

-- 12. agree that the Government's policy and security requirements for online voting be reviewed against international best practice - 13. agree that the double notification of access information be removed from the Government's policy and security requirements - 14. agree that online systems should allow a voter to cast multiple votes provided that the system demonstrates that only the last received vote is counted - 15. agree that the prohibition on voters having access to a proof that their vote was cast as intended be removed.
+- 11. agree that the Government's policy and security requirements for online voting be reviewed against international best practice - 12. agree that the double notification of access information be removed from the Government's policy and security requirements.